zriyansh/signoz.io/blog/2021-09-15-datadog-vs-jaeger.md

 That's where [SigNoz](https://signoz.io/) comes into the picture.

 ## Alternative to DataDog and Jaeger - SigNoz
 SigNoz is a full-stack open-source application performance monitoring and observability tool which can be used in place of DataDog and Jaeger.
 It provides advanced distributed tracing capabilities along with metrics under a single dashboard.
+It provides metrics, traces, and logs under a single pane of glass.

  SigNoz is built to support OpenTelemetry natively. <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>OpenTelemetry</b></a> is becoming the world standard for generating and managing telemetry data (Logs, metrics, and traces).
 It also provides a fast OLAP datastore, ClickHouse as the storage backend.